-The design of the high-speed amplifier PCB is an elegant and sensitive process.
+The design of the high-speed amplifier PCB is a sensitive process.
 Therefore, the user must approach the PCB design with care and awareness.
-It is recommend that the user initially review the datasheet of the device under test.
-It is also helpful to review the schematic and layout of the THS4131 EVM to determine the design techniques used in the evaluation board.
+It is recommended that the user initially review the data sheet of the device under test.
+It is also helpful to review the schematic and layout of the THS4121 EVM to determine the design techniques used in the evaluation board.
 In addition, it is recommended that the user review the application note Fully-Differential Amplifiers (literature number SLOA054B) to gain more insight about differential amplifiers.
 This application note reviews the differential amplifiers and presents calculations for various filters.